hackclub/Arcade-Game-Jam/readme.md

     -  Link the github you developed your project on
     -  Include approximately how many hours you spent on your project
     -  Include a very brief description of your project (1-3 sentences)
+    -  If you were on a team of two, please spesify your teammate's github username

 ### Congrats, you are done submitting!
 If you have any questions feel free to ask them in [#arcade-jam](https://hackclub.slack.com/archives/C07FMS2CC5A) on slack.